FredrikAugust/ColorThing/README.md

 The algorithm used for this is quite simple, and is therefor pretty inaccurate.

+## Installation

+_Only linux installation guide because linux supremacy_

+Firstly, install the packages required:

+`sudo apt-get install libatk-adaptor libgail-dev`

+Then, you need to install the gems required by the program.

+This can be done by `cd`ing into the directory you downloaded the repo to, and then running `gem install bundler` if you don't have the `bundler` gem installed.

+When you're done with that you can run `bundle install`, and then you should be good to go.

+To run the program; simply type `ruby path/to/file.rb` or `chmod +x path/to/file.rb` and `./path/to/file.rb`.

 ## Algorithm

 So, to start off the program, you need to pass in some colors, and tell the program whether they are dark or light.